HVAC Calculator

 Does R-454B (Puron Advance) replace R-410A directly?

 R-454B is the designated replacement for R-410A in new residential and light commercial equipment starting January 2025 (under AIM Act and EPA regulations).
-It is not a drop-in replacement for existing R-410A systems — it requires equipment designed for A2L refrigerants with updated safety controls, leak detection, and revised charge limits per ASHRAE 15 and UL 60335-2-40.
+It is not a drop-in replacement for existing R-410A systems.
+It requires equipment designed for A2L refrigerants with updated safety controls, leak detection, and revised charge limits per ASHRAE 15 and UL 60335-2-40.

 Related Calculators